 In providing scientific advice to the Council, the SSC forms working groups to discuss the particular issues in detail between the meetings and give a report to the SSC as a body during its regular meetings.
 SSC members also participate in peer-reviews of stock assessments and other scientific products for domestic and international fisheries management.
 The SSC members provide scientific support through projects, analyses, report development, and work products submitted to the Council and reported to the SSC for endorsement.
 The SSC maintains various research priority documents after vetting through different Council Advisory groups.
-These include the MSA Five-Year Research Priority, Cooperative Research Priority, and Management Strategy Evaluation Priorities.
+These are the MSA Five-Year Research Priority, Cooperative Research Priority, Management Strategy Evaluation Priorities, and Insular and Pelagic Fisheries Research Plans.